kolanuts/wonderful-maple-67181/src/pages/portfolio/artist-in-residence.md

       KOMPOST: A residence project of New Noardic Wave, Popfabryk, Media Art Festival LUNA and European Media Art Festival
   - type: text_section
-    content: >
+    content: >+
       *KOMPOST: Nahrung für den Geist* creates a free artistic context for a collaborative artist-in-residence in the Frisian countryside, with a focus on the landscape and the role we play in it by eating, living and working there.
-Ten sound and image makers from Friesland and the German region of Osnabrück jointly realized an audiovisual production in ten days, using the local landscape as a starting point.
+Ten sound and image makers from the Netherlands and Germany jointly realized an audiovisual production in ten days, using the local landscape as a starting point.
 The resulting works are presented at Media Art Festival - LUNA in Leeuwarden in 2022 and at the European Media Art Festival in Osnabrück.

+      At the end of the week, we presented our work to the festival directors and the press.
+Because we wanted everybody to enjoy the fantastic view over the dyke while listening to the music, we set up wireless headphones on top of the silo nearby.
+After all, this is the landscape that inspired everything this week, from the food we eat to the discussions we had to the art we made.
+The experience was accompanied by a drink made from beetroot syrup, a very local food, which was also made by one of the artists.

+      Here’s what the landscape sounded like to me:

 seo:
   title: Nora Beyer
   description: >-